taylorjg/shazizzle/README.md

     * Load static resources from an Amazon S3 bucket configured for static website hosting
     * Move the `match` web api endpoint to AWS Lambda
     * Store the track data in Amazon DocumentDB

+## Stretch Goals

+* Implement a React Native client
+* Implement streaming-based match
+    * Rather than capture a 5 second sample and then send it to the server for matching, stream data to the server and return a match as soon as possible e.g. after 2 seconds.

 # Test Signals